Amba Sauce (Spicy Mango Sauce)

 What's So Great About the Recipe?

-Another big plus is the big, bold flavors of the recipe that are super adaptable.
+- Just like with my Turkish red pepper sauce, the flavors of the recipe that are super adaptable.
 You can tweak and play around with the ingredients and come up with a version of the sauce that's just perfect for you.

 Recipe Ingredients

-Sugar: Just a bit, to balance out the tart and tangy flavors.
+- Sugar: Just a bit, to balance out the tart and tangy flavors.
+You can use homemade date sugar or some brown sugar for extra depth.

 See recipe card for quantities.